yobta/stores/src/plugins/sessionStoragePluginYobta/index.md

 # Session Storage Plugin

-The `sessionStoragePluginYobta` plugin is a factory function that creates a plugin for a Yobta store that allows for storing and retrieving the store's state in the browser's session storage.
+A factory function that creates a store plugin that allows for storing and retrieving the store's state in the browser's [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
 It is designed to persist the state of the store between a tab reload in the same tab, but it will not synchronize state between different tabs.

-The plugin uses a codec (a function for encoding and decoding the state) to serialize the store's state to a string that can be stored in session storage.
-The default codec, codecYobta, is able to deal with basic JavaScript structures such as arrays and plain objects (essentially, everything that can be serialized to JSON without extensions).
-For more complex structures such as maps and sets, a custom codec may be required.

-Here is an example of how to use the `sessionStoragePluginYobta` plugin in a Yobta store:

 ## Usage